 - using glass containers to store and heat foods and drinks

 - restricting the use of cleaning products that contain toxic chemicals, such as bleach

-- buying fruits and vegetables that have not been sprayed with pesticides or ripening chemicals
+- buying fruits and vegetables free from pesticides or ripening chemicals

-- not microwaving foods and drinks in plastics
+- avoiding microwaving foods and drinks in plastic containers

-Hormonal imbalances are more common during puberty, menstruation, and pregnancy.
+Hormonal imbalances are more common during puberty, menstruation, pregnancy, menopause, and aging.
 But some people experience continual, irregular hormonal imbalances.